jagadeesh-sagar/Food-delivery-landing-page-vanilla-CSS/readme.md

 * **Accessibility Improvements:**  Further refine the accessibility of the page by adding ARIA attributes and ensuring proper keyboard navigation.
 * **Cross-Browser Testing:**  Conduct thorough cross-browser testing to ensure consistent rendering across different browsers.

 ## Contributing

 Contributions are welcome!
-If you find any bugs or have suggestions for improvements, please feel free to open an issue
+If you find any bugs or have suggestions for improvements, please feel free to open an issue.